pvandervelde/mindvortex/src/posts/2019-01-27-Software-development-pipeline-considerations-for-infrastructure-improvements.md

 Using the approaches mentioned above it is possible to improve the development pipeline without causing unnecessary disturbances for the development team.

+Edit: Changed the title from `software delivery pipeline` to `software development pipeline` to match the other posts.